simoncrowe/dominant_frequencies_video/README.md

 - Use the get_dominant_frequency(frame_number) function to get the frequency of the samples for a particular frame in Hertz.

 *_Due to efficiency issues with moviepy's handling of audio, the audio must be loaded as a separate WAV file.
-This file can be created using ffmpeg_
+This file should be a single-channel WAV, ideally using 16 bit signed integers and can be created using ffmpeg.

 i.e. ffmpeg -i video.mp4 -vn -acodec pcm_s16le -ar 44100 -ac 1 audio.wav